Scaling Enhancement in Quantum Metrology via Indefinite-Time-Direction Encoding: Results

-To demonstrate the nonlinear Heisenberg limit experimentally, we investigate a practical metrological scenario of angular rotation in the quantum optical system.
-In this scenario, the unitary evolution of the parameterizing process is given as $\hat{U}_{S}=\exp(-\mathrm{i}gT_{S}\hat{L}_{z})$, where $\hat{L}_{z}$ is the OAM operator of photons and $gT_{S}=\alpha$ is the rotation angle.
+For experimental demonstration, we investigate a practical metrological scenario of angular rotation in the quantum optical system.
+The unitary evolution of the parameterizing process is given as $\hat{U}_{S}=\exp(-\mathrm{i}gT_{S}\hat{L}_{z})$, where $\hat{L}_{z}$ is the OAM operator of photons and $gT_{S}=\alpha$ is the rotation angle.
 In our experimental settings, we modulate different values of the rotation angle $\alpha$ on photons to achieve the desired values of the unknown parameter $g$ or the evolution time length $T_{S}$, assuming one of their values is fixed.
 Specifically, the evolution time length $T_{S}$ will be directly determined by the rotation angle $\alpha$ when the value of the unknown parameter $g$ is fixed as a constant, and vice versa.
-Therefore, the generating process ought to shift the OAM of photons, which can be designed as $\hat{U}_{C}=\exp(-\mathrm{i}T_{C}\hat{\varphi})$, wherein the evolution time length $T_{C}=m$ is the topological charge in practice and the angular position operator $\hat{\varphi}$ satisfies $[\hat{\varphi},\hat{L}_{z}]=\mathrm{i}$.
-This unitary evolution of the generating process introduces an extra spiral phase on the photons, thereby shifting the OAM of the photons by a value of $m$.
-Notably, the commutation relation $[\hat{\varphi},\hat{L}_{z}]=\mathrm{i}$ holds only when the domain of $\hat{\varphi}$ is restricted to any open interval within $[0, 2\pi]$.
-This is because $\varphi$ is not differentiable at the boundaries of $[0, 2\pi]$, so that $\hat{L}_{z}=-\mathrm{i}\partial_{\varphi}$ is not applicable at these points.
-As discussed in \cite{PhysRevA.73.052104}, this problem can be avoided by considering the functions $\cos\hat{\varphi}$ and $\sin\hat{\varphi}$ as basic observables, instead of $\hat{\varphi}$ itself, since the latter is not a good observable either classically or quantum theoretically.
-In our experimental scheme, we actually consider the commutation relation between the OAM operator $\hat{L}_{z}$ and the unitary operator $\hat{U}_{C}$, wherein $\mathrm{e}^{\mathrm{i}\hat{\varphi}}=\cos\hat{\varphi}+\mathrm{i}\sin\hat{\varphi}$ is taken as the basic observable.
-Thus, the complications associated with the discontinuity of the angle operator $\hat{\varphi}$ do not arise within our framework.
+Therefore, the encoding process ought to shift the OAM of photons, which can be designed as $\hat{U}_{C}=\exp(-\mathrm{i}T_{C}\hat{\varphi})$, wherein the evolution time length $T_{C}=m$ is the topological charge in practice and the angular position operator $\hat{\varphi}$ satisfies $[\hat{\varphi},\hat{L}_{z}]=\mathrm{i}$.
+This unitary evolution of the encoding process introduces an extra spiral phase on the photons, thereby shifting the OAM of the photons by a value of $m$.